Updated: Jul 20

 Years ago, it was quality assurance teams (QA) that would have a solution tossed over the proverbial wall to be tested.
 This led to contention between the Dev and QA teams and unhappiness in leadership when there were late-stage schedule slips or buggy code releases.
 This situation has been improved via Agile practices and getting QA included either from the project start or simply blended with Dev (e.g., Microsoft's test practices).
 Many Ops teams are in the same situation now.
 It can makes sense to blend Dev and Ops teams (see our post on Ops Venn), but at the least the team should have aligned leadership and goals (e.g., Ops as a cost center versus profit center).
 To that end, Ops should be included early and get multi-discipline commitments for the project.
 At Cylidify, we cannot emphasize enough our belief that earlier is always better (including with Threat Modeling) and a business should not commit to building anything without commitments to quality and cost-effective scaling and operations.

-Threat Modeling is iterative and presents great opportunities for being inclusive of Dev, QA, Ops, Support, and Services disciplines.
+Threat Modeling is iterative and presents great opportunities for being inclusive of Dev, QA, Ops, Support, and Services disciplines(with a red thread of security).
 Not only will you surface security and privacy threats, but also issues or gaps in aspects that require continuous adjustments and compromises such as scaling, performance, visibility/monitoring, and servicing.
 Ops teams have been early adopters of offensive and penetration testing practices (including adversarial simulations), which have a lot in common with Threat Modeling.
 So, Ops will add value to this practice as well as a different perspective in the design and analysis aspects — same for Support and Services.
 (Cylidify believes that having an architecture council/team supporting both Dev and Ops is the right approach for most business with many benefits, including organizational alignment and Threat Modeling sponsorship.)

 Regardless of the forcing function, getting the disciplines together in the architecture and design phases will pay dividends throughout the project.
 Threat Modeling exercises will make the disciplines feel included and allow them to establish a sense of ownership and pride in the solution.
 It will establish a common ground on terminology, services, stores, and trust boundaries.
 It will also allow for issues to be surfaced and tracked from architecture and design through implementation and into operations, maintenance, support, and services.